-Early learning of good oral health habits is important.
 Researchers are learning more about how oral health affects the entire body, and it turns out that many chronic health conditions can be linked to tooth decay and gum disease.
-When children learn at an early age how to care for their teeth and gums, they are also mastering important wellness skills they will carry into their adult life.
+With this in mind, when children learn at an early age how to care for their teeth and gums, they are mastering important wellness skills they will carry into their adult lives.

 Children should learn to use short strokes that reach a tooth’s entire surface.
-In addition, children should learn that effective brushing takes time: At least two minutes, both morning and evening, is how long it should take to brush one’s teeth.
 Teach your child to mentally divide their mouth into quarters (i.e., top right, bottom left) and to spend at least 30 seconds on each quadrant.
-Use an egg timer, kitchen timer, or a cell phone clock to help your kids stay accountable.
+Use an egg timer, kitchen timer, or cell phone clock to help your kids stay accountable.

-Another tool that can be helpful in teaching your child to brush is the plaque disclosing tablet.
+Another tool that can help teach your child to brush is the plaque disclosing tablet.
 These pink tablets are available from your dentist or at any drugstore.
-Your child chews the tablet after brushing and examine his or her teeth.
+Your child chews the tablet after brushing and you can examine his or her teeth.
 Pink stains show where plaque is still present.
-Your child can learn from these stains where he or she tends to “miss” while brushing.
+Your child can learn from these stains which indicate where he or she tends to “miss” while brushing.

 Children mature at different speeds, so the optimal age for a child to start brushing his or her own teeth will vary.
 Many children can brush their teeth by the age of six, although you will want to supervise brushing to ensure that your child is doing a thorough job.

-Dental experts say that it isn’t unusual for some children to need some brushing supervision until they are twelve, though some children can be very scrupulous about oral hygiene at a young age.
-Use the plaque disclosing tablets, as well as reports from your dentist, to determine how much attention you need to pay to your child’s daily brushing and flossing.
+Dental experts say that it isn’t unusual for some children to need some brushing supervision until they are twelve, though some children can be very responsible in regard to oral hygiene at a young age.
+Use the plaque disclosing tablets as well as reports from your dentist to determine how much attention you need to pay to your child’s daily brushing and flossing.